cjdoris/julia-downgrade-compat-action/README.md

 # julia-downgrade-compat-action

+> [!WARNING]
+> This action has moved to https://github.com/julia-actions/julia-downgrade-compat, please
+> update your existing workflows.
+This repo is now read-only.

 **Easy-peasy checking of compat lower bounds in your Julia package.**

 Did you set your compat entries a long time ago?
 Are you sure they are still accurate?